nrstott/bogart/README.md

 ## Using Session

-The session middleware can be included individually with `app.use(bogart.middleware.session)` or by using batteries `app.use(bogart.batteries)` which includes a default stack of JSGI middleware.
+The session middleware can be included individually with `app.use(bogart.middleware.session({ secret: 'do-not-share' }))` or by using batteries `app.use(bogart.batteries({ secret: 'do-not-share' }))` which includes a default stack of middleware including session.

+The `secret` parameter is the encryption secret.
+Do not use a secret from an example you find online, including in this document.
+Do not share your secret.

 A `session` function will be available on the request object passed to your route handlers.
 This function follows the jQuery style of arity determining if it is getting or setting a key/value pair.